Screenshot to PDF using Python (example included)

 Step 1: Install the relevant packages

-If you haven’t already done so, install the pyautogui package using the command below:
+If you haven’t already done so, install the PyAutoGUI package using the command below:

 pip install pyautogui